Skip to main content

 Settlement

-The equivalent amount of the output token is sent from the output vault to the destination account
+The equivalent amount of the output token is sent to the destination address

-Swaps settle atomically in a single Solana transaction at a 1:1 ratio before fees, with automatic decimal normalization between tokens with different precision (6-9 decimals).
+Swaps settle atomically in a single transaction at a 1:1 ratio before fees, with automatic decimal normalization between tokens with different precision.

 Concepts